bdambrosio/llmsearch/README.md

 You will need google customized search api key and your google cx.

-You will also need an openai api.key llmsearch currently uses gpt-3.5-turbo internally, so its reasonably cheap for personal use, usually a few tents of a cent per top-level query.
+You will also need an openai api.key. llmsearch currently uses gpt-3.5-turbo internally, so its reasonably cheap for personal use, usually a few tents of a cent per top-level query.
 I expect to release an update shortly that will enable use of Vicuna, maybe 7B 4bit if possible.
 *** update - this is stacked behind the llm server I'm building, cloud resources are too hard to find and cpu inference is too slow ***